WeegeeNumbuh1/FlightGazer/README.md

 ## Known Issues, Shortcomings, and Reporting Issues
 >[!WARNING]
 > FlightGazer must constantly run as root.
 - This is unavoidable due to the need to interact with low-level hardware to drive the RGB display.
+It's recommended to dedicate a single system for FlightGazer.
 <details><summary>More details</summary>

 - The rgbmatrix library is capable of dropping root privleges, however doing so will cause [essential write operations to fail](https://github.com/hzeller/rpi-rgb-led-matrix/tree/master/bindings/python#user).
   - Additionally, not running as root will reduce performance, which we need the most of since this is all based on Python.
-- The FlightGazer service is designed to be a *system service* and starts the main script with higher CPU and disk priority.
+- The FlightGazer service is designed to be a *system service* and starts the main script with higher CPU and disk priority, along with the initialization script handling required system-level resources depending on the update.
-- Related processes like the web-app must also run as root since it needs to be able to start or stop the FlightGazer service.
+- Related processes like the web-app must also run as root since it needs to be able to start or stop the main service.
 - Even though the emulator does not need to run as root, it will still inherit root permissions due to the way FlightGazer runs.
   - Same goes for running in `NO_DISPLAY` mode (`-d`).
 </details>